How to Manage Saddle Sores from Biking

 - Wear fitting cycling shorts

 Your cycling shorts are designed with chamois, which protects the rider by offering a padding layer between your body and the saddle.
-If your shorts are not the perfect fit for you and you continuously feel uncomfortable, you should get a new one.

 - Wash your biking shorts after use